Razor Pages vs MVC – Which one is better for your project ?

 Razor Pages vs MVC

 ASP.Net Core Razor Page is very similar to ASP.NET MVC’s view pages.
-It has a similarity in syntax and functionality as MVC.
-The major difference is that in an MVC application model and controller code is included or bonded with View pages.
+It has a similarity in syntax and functionality to MVC.
+The major difference is that in an MVC application model, controller code is included or bonded with View pages.

 Razor pages are the next evolution of traditional ASP.Net WebForms.
-MVC is good for those web application which has lots of dynamic server pages, REST APIs and AJAX call.
+MVC is good for those web application which has lots of dynamic server pages, REST APIs and AJAX calls.

 For basic web pages and simple user input forms, we should go for Razor pages.

-Razor pages are similar to ASP.Net web forms in the context of structure, except page extension.
+Razor pages are similar to ASP.Net web forms in the context of structure, except for page extension.

 In ASP.Net web forms, we had .aspx for UI and .aspx.cs file for code behind, in ASP.Net Razor pages we have .cshtml for UI and .cshtml.cs for code behind.

 So, we can say that Razor pages are more organized compared to MVC.
-In MVC lots of routing get involved with Model, Controller, and Actions within Controller.
+In MVC lots of routing gets involved with the Model, Controller, and Actions within the Controller.
 But this is not the case with Razor pages.

 We have a Razor view and code-behind file for this view to manage all actions and events on the View page.